dyeeee/CartesianJoin.jl/README.md

 # Version history

-## First release 1.0
+## First release 0.1.0

-1.0.1 - Split a join with a timer for performance evaluation.
+0.1.1 - Split a join with a timer for performance evaluation.

-1.0.2 - All arguments from IMD.join is supported.
+0.1.2 - All arguments from IMD.join is supported.

+0.1.3 - Normal Cartesianjoin supported.

 ## Beta